East Ruston

 East Ruston is a village and a civil parish in the English county of Norfolk.

 The village is located 4.1 mi south-east of North Walsham and 14 mi north-east of Norwich.

 History

-East Ruston's name is of Anglo-Saxon origin and derives from the Old English for a farmstead or village with an abundance of brushwood, or shrubs.
+East Ruston's name is of Anglo-Saxon origin and derives from the Old English for the eastern brushwood farm or settlement.

 In the Domesday Book, East Ruston is listed as a settlement of 87 households in the hundred of Happing.
 In 1086, the village formed part of the East Anglian estates of Ralph Baynard.

+In 1758, East Ruston post mill was built and remained in operation until it fell into dereliction after the Second World War.
+A further tower mill was built in 1868 and operated by Horace Turner.
+The machinery was removed from the mill in the 1960s with the building still standing.

 During the Second World War, East Ruston was the location of British Army roadblocks and a reserve training area in preparation for resistance of a German invasion of England.